davidteather/TikTok-Api/README.md

 To get started using this api follow the instructions below.

+**Note:** If you want to learn how to web scrape websites check my [free and open-source course for web scraping](https://github.com/davidteather/web-scraping-with-reverse-engineering)

 ### How to Support The Project
 * Star the repo 😎
 * Consider [sponsoring](https://github.com/sponsors/davidteather) me on GitHub